Monday, October 7 at 7:30pm

 In addition to his work in classical Indian music, Josh has explored the possibilities of the sitar through collaborations outside of traditional Hindustani music.
 Some of his most noteworthy projects have included a collaborations with legendary tap dancer Savion Glover, acclaimed saxophonist Patrick Lamb, and recording on jazz drummer Richie Barshay’s album Homework (which included pianist Herbie Handcock as a special guest).
 Recently, Josh recorded on cellist Gideon Freudmann’s new album Rain Monsters, which was featured on a 2012 episode of the Showtime drama Weeds.
 Josh was also the featured soloist in a series of concerts with the Seattle Coral Company performing Eric Whitacre’s piece Winter, which was composed for choir, orchestra, sitar solo and tanpura accompaniment.

 Josh currently resides in Portland, Oregon with his poet-wife Jessica and his daughter Sophia and maintains a busy teaching and performing schedule.
-Josh is pursuing his Masters of Fine Arts through Goddard College and is set to graduate in September 2013.
+Josh is pursuing his Masters of Fine Arts through Goddard College.